MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 If you used Docker in the prerequisite step, you can skip to Step 2.4.

 1.  **Connect to PostgreSQL:** Open your terminal and connect to the default PostgreSQL instance using the `psql` command-line tool.
+You may need to add PostgreSQL's `bin` directory to your system's PATH.
 You will be prompted for the password you set during installation.
     ```bash
     psql -U postgres
     ```